scottspace/scottspace.github.io/aboutme.md

 subtitle: because, science.
 ---

-i'm scott penberthy, or dr. scott to friends. i have the following qualities:
+i'm scott penberthy, or dr. scott to friends.

 - i believe in science.
 - i like building cool things.